CSC207-UofT/course-project-26/phase2/design_document_phase2.md

   Modified on entity (Book and User), delete excessive private attributes.
 Insert Springboot framework and connect h2-database (yml and SQL). https://github.com/CSC207-UofT/course-project-26/pull/36 would be one of the most significant pull request for me, since I receive multiple response and approve from my teammates.
 * Wesley: worked together with Tien on Clean Architecture and Major Design Decisions, and worked on the Usercase classes.
-  For phase 2, I worked on the specification, functionality, and the accessibility.
+For phase 2, I worked on the specification, functionality, and the accessibility. https://github.com/CSC207-UofT/course-project-26/pull/43#issue-1071834971 is one of my significant contributions I made.
+However, the most significant contribution I made is implementing and constructing the Usercase we used.
 * Will: Phase 1: worked together with Tien on UI's and controllers, and worked on the Packaging strategy.
   Phase 2: Continued to work with Tien on implementation of the User Interface and the controllers with Spring Boot and H2 database. https://github.com/CSC207-UofT/course-project-26/commit/03440bdb75c96ef0ed923ec0083973cbac80ac00 would